 Kyle and Melissa Jenkins

-Kyle and Melissa started Loving All Peoples (formally known as Vickery Meadow Ministry) in 2003 after deciding to pour out their lives for Jesus and move into the Vickery Meadows community.
-They have worked among multiple international people groups, in multiple lower-income apartment communities, among the gay-community, and among people stuck in the sex-industry.
-Their purpose and role is to encourage and train others to make disciples and plant churches among all people groups in the United States and around the world.
+Kyle and Melissa started Loving All Peoples (formally known as Vickery Meadow Ministry) in 2003 after deciding to move into the Vickery Meadows community in Dallas.
+They have worked among multiple international people groups, in multiple lower-income apartment communities, with people stuck in the sex industry, and invested in and built relationship with the gay-community.
+Their purpose and role is to build a multicultural team from different ethnicities and backgrounds for the purpose of loving and reaching ALL peoples.

-Granted asylum to the USA in 2016, Yadir was a pastor in Cuba and his wife worked along side of him.
+Granted asylum to the USA in 2016, Yadir was a pastor in Cuba and his wife Ania worked alongside of him.
 They were instrumental in planting around 1,700 house churches in 6 different provinces in Cuba and that movement has now multiplied to over 10,000 churches.
-They are so excited about the opportunity to get to do this here.
-Their focus is on making disciples and church planting among the Spanish speaking communities in North America and other Spanish-speaking countries.
+Their focus is on meeting needs and church planting among the Spanish speaking communities in North America and other Spanish-speaking countries.

-Murama grew up as the son of a missionary and has always felt the calling to become a missionary himself.
+Rugumanya, known as Murama to his friends, grew up as the son of a missionary and has always felt the calling to become a missionary himself.
 He was born in Rwanda, grew up in the Congo and lived in many African countries.
-For the past 5 years, Murama worked as a senior case manager for refugees in Ft.
+For 5 years, Murama worked as a senior case manager for refugees in Ft.
 Worth.
-He and his wife Grace are focused on making disciples and planting churches among Africans in North American and African countries.
+He and his wife Grace are focused on helping refugees and planting churches among Africans in North American and African countries.